randoruf/CSSR-Matlab/README.md

 If you are familiar with git, you could alternatively clone CSSR-Matlab and install to the [default user work folder](https://au.mathworks.com/help/matlab/ref/userpath.html).

-Once all files are ready, run `makeCSSR.m` to compiles *mex* binaries if using CSSR-Matlab for the first time.
+Once all files are ready, [link C++ compiler with Matlab](https://au.mathworks.com/help/matlab/matlab_external/choose-c-or-c-compilers.html) and run `makeCSSR.m` to compiles *mex* binaries for the first time.

 ## CSSR Known Issues